Relationship between productivity, salaries and competitiveness for sustainable economic development

 Factors that drive productivity and their effect on development

-Investment in human capital how education and training improves job skills, which increases efficiency and innovation in companies.
+The investment in human capital how education and training improves job skills, which increases efficiency and innovation in companies.

 Interesting fact